Finance for B2B Innovation: 5 Growth Stalling Sins

 In this way, the NPV process isn’t about just getting a number, but it’s about understanding all the variables that will contribute to the success of a project – and estimating their values.
+Adopt a methodology to help uncover the key assumptions.
 If your worst-case scenario still has NPV>0, it’s probably a good project.
 But by looking at the range of differences between the worst, expected, and the best case scenario, you also learn the degree of possible variability.
 NPV used with multiple scenarios is an effective tool to evaluate a growth initiative.
 NPV alone, quite frankly, is an unreliable metric – that perhaps could cause more harm than good.

 2. Insisting on ROI for Customer Insight Investments

 Customer insights, in the form of your customers’ desired outcomes, are the fuel for the growth engine.
 No fuel, no growth.
 If we cannot understand this, organic growth will stall since better informed competitors will move in.
 Think about this in a military setting.

 Lieutenant: We need a reconnaissance mission to understand the location of the enemy and the terrain.